tent/tent.io/content/_faq.md

 locations, and private communications.
 You should be able to store them somewhere you trust, move them when you want, control who can and can't see them.

+### Does Tent have ads?

+Tent is a protocol like email or the World Wide Web.
+Anyone can run their own tent server (which would be ad-free) or host a tent server for others.
+Just like email, some providers show ads to make money so they can host your tent server for free.
+Others charge users directly and don't need ads.
+It's your choice.

+### Does Tent cost money?

+Tent is a set of protocols like email or the world wide web.
+Tent itself is and will always be free.
+Anyone can run or implement a Tent service or write a new app that works with Tent.
+Just like email, some providers are free and others cost money.
+Don't like any of the existing providers?
+Start your own.

 ### What's wrong with a federated social web?